Daria Kasatkina vs. Marta Kostyuk: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

 Daria Kasatkina vs. Marta Kostyuk Trends and Insights

-- Kasatkina is coming off a defeat at the hands of No. 2-ranked Aryna Sabalenka, 1-6, 3-6, in the Round of 16 at the US Open.
+- Kasatkina is coming off a loss at the hands of No. 2-ranked Aryna Sabalenka, 1-6, 3-6, in the Round of 16 at the US Open.

-- Kostyuk is coming off a 2-6, 3-6 defeat to No. 16-ranked Jelena Ostapenko in the Round of 32 at the Abierto Guadalajara.
+- Kostyuk last played on September 19, 2023 in the Round of 32 of the Abierto Guadalajara and was taken down 2-6, 3-6 by No. 16-ranked Jelena Ostapenko.

-- Through 32 matches over the past 12 months on hard courts, Kasatkina has played 19.6 games per match and won 51.1% of them.
+- Kasatkina has played 32 matches on hard courts over the past 12 months, and 19.6 games per match.

-- Kostyuk is averaging 21.7 games per match through her 42 matches played in the past 12 months across all court surfaces, winning 49.7% of those games.
+- Kostyuk has averaged 21.7 games per match through her 42 matches played in the past 12 months across all court types, while winning 49.7% of the games.

-- Kostyuk is averaging 22.0 games per match and 9.3 games per set through 34 matches on hard courts in the past year.
+- Kostyuk is averaging 22.0 games per match and 9.3 games per set in 34 matches on hard courts in the past 12 months.

-- Kostyuk has posted a 2-1 record versus Kasatkina.
-Their most recent match on June 17, 2021, at the Viking Classic Birmingham, was won by Kasatkina 6-2, 7-5.
+- Kostyuk has defeated Kasatkina two times in three matches.
+Kasatkina won their most recent match 6-2, 7-5 in the Round of 16 of the Viking Classic Birmingham on June 17, 2021.

-- Kostyuk and Kasatkina have squared off in six total sets, with Kostyuk clinching four of them and Kasatkina two.
+- Kostyuk and Kasatkina have played six total sets, with Kostyuk securing four of them and Kasatkina two.

-- Kostyuk has the upper hand in 56 total games against Kasatkina, winning 32 of them.
+- Kostyuk has the edge in 56 total games against Kasatkina, claiming 32 of them.

-- In their three matches against each other, Kasatkina and Kostyuk are averaging 18.7 games and two sets.
+- In three matches between Kasatkina and Kostyuk, they have played 18.7 games and 2.0 sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.